 It was overhead; once Lané was told that; she identified it as so for herself within another moment.
 “We need to get a look at the sky, then?”
 But all the treetops were in the way.

 “We’ll have to wake Losté up to ask for directions,” said Saché, and she leaned down and gently shook the older handmaiden.

 “You’re doing it again, Rit,” Losté grumbled to the ground, but then she was fully awake.
 As she got up, Lané noticed Ené stirring, but she remained lying down.

 Losté quickly led them around the others to where the trees were further apart deeper in the grove, and the sky was exposed.
 For several minutes the four of them stared up at the stars.
 Lané thought again of the Queen, and of the three leaders of their little group, somewhere amoung them, no doubt very far away now, whatever their fate.

 Then the humming sound they had heard became much, much louder, until it was a dull roar, and they heard groans and mutterings from the group behind them because noone could sleep through this din.
-Then the distant lights in the sky vanished one by one just as the roar reached its height.
+Just as the roar reached its height, the distant lights in the sky vanished one by one.

-Then they stayed blocked, the only way they could gauge the size of what blocked them, and five minutes passed, and then ten, and then more, until Lané murmured, “Stars and galaxies...”
+Five minutes passed without them reappearing, and then ten, and then more, until Lané murmured, “Stars and galaxies...”

 Finally the first star to vanish reappeared, and for a moment, Lané felt relief, that whatever that thing was, at least it wasn’t any bigger.